scottbrumley/opendxl_web_api/README.md

 [Build / Run Documentation](docs/build.md)

 ## SSL Encryption
-The best way to enable SSL encryption is through an external load balancers (nginx, haproxy, Netscalers, or f5).
+The best way to enable SSL encryption is through an external load balancers (nginx, haproxy, Netscalers, or F5).
 The load balancer can terminate the SSL encryption from the client.
-This allows the backend to remain free and comnposable.
+This allows the backend to remain free and composable.

 ## TAXONOMY Of API